Oxted to Lingfield walk

 4. Unless you want to visit the Greyhound pub (just off to the right) turn left to come to the 400-year old Lingfield Oak and the Old Cage? beside the village pond.

-5. The suggested tea place is a Costa coffee shop on the left-hand side of East Grinstead Road (heading S from the roundabout beside the pond).
+5. The suggested tea place is a Costa on the left-hand side of East Grinstead Road (heading S from the roundabout beside the pond).
 The route continues around the pond to head E along the High Street, where the Red Rum Caffé is on the right.

 6. The station is 1 km away.
 At the end of the parade of shops and restaurants turn left off the High Street into Old School Place.
 Where this turns left after 50m, keep ahead on an alleyway which leads into the churchyard of Ss Peter and Paul?, a surprisingly grand parish church which is well worth visiting; its entrance is through the west door in the tower.